 Bike and Pedestrian Plan

 Your vision is our foundation.
 Public feedback is the most crucial part of this project.
 The city invites you to share your vision for the future of walking and biking in Naperville.
-To get started, click the interactive map below to explore and leave your input.
+To get started, click the interactive map below to leave your input.
 You can also join the conversation by speaking with Bike and Pedestrian Plan representatives at a variety of events around the city.
+Important Instructions - To leave feedback on the map, first click the "Submit Your Input Here" button located at the bottom left.

 Naperville Bicycle & Pedestrian: Interactive Map

+Naperville Bicycle & Pedestrian: Interactive Map.
 Help us create the future of Naperville's bike and pedestrian network.
-This is an example of the interactive map where the city will collect public comments for the Bike and Pedestrian Plan.
-Use this map to pin the places you want to go and draw the routes you’ve always wished for.
+Use this map to pin the places you want to go and note the routes you wish would exist.

 Naperville created the previous Bicycle and Pedestrian Plan in 1997.
 Since then, Naperville’s population has increased, travel habits have evolved and facility design standards have changed.
 In recent years, data from the city's Community Survey have shown an increase in resident satisfaction with the ease of travel by bike and on foot.
 To make sure that the city continues to meet the needs of a growing community, the plan will be updated after evaluating existing conditions, collecting new data and incorporating public input.